erjosito/azure-wan-lab/README.md

 * Peer testvnet1 and testvnet2 together, and see how that affects routing
 * Peer testvnet1 with hub2, testvnet2 with hub1
 * Connect nva1 to hub2, nva2 to hub1
 * Modify properties of the setup.
-For example, to enable 0.0.0.0 advertisement to the subnet:
+For example, to enable 0.0.0.0 advertisement to a certain vnet:
 ```
 az resource update --ids "/subscriptions/e7da9914-9b05-4891-893c-546cb7b0422e/resourceGroups/vwan/providers/Microsoft.Network/virtualHubs/myHub1/hubVirtualNetworkConnections/testvnet1" --set properties.enableInternetSecurity=true
 ```